Justice Department Statements Regarding Indictment of Former National Security Advisor John Bolton

 The FBI Baltimore Field Office is investigating the case.

-Assistant U.S. Attorneys Thomas Sullivan and Robert Goldaris for the District of Maryland, Trial Attorneys Adam P. Barry and S. Derek Shugert of the National Security Division’s Counterintelligence and Export Control Section, and Trial Attorney Tanner Kroeger of the National Security Division’s NatSec Cyber Section are prosecuting the case.
+Assistant U.S. Attorneys Thomas Sullivan and Robert Goldaris for the District of Maryland, Trial Attorneys Adam P. Barry and S. Derek Shugert of the National Security Division’s Counterintelligence and Export Control Section, and Trial Attorney Tanner Kroeger of the National Security Division’s National Security Cyber Section are prosecuting the case.

 An indictment is merely an allegation.
 All defendants are presumed innocent until proven guilty beyond a reasonable doubt in a court of law.